Salon Business Plan Template: How-To Guide + Example

 Joe’s Beauty Salon is the town’s most popular beauty salon and has been in business for 32 years.
 Joe’s offers a wide array of services that you would expect from a beauty salon.

 For example, they only offer 2 types of regular hair gels and 4 types of shampoos.
 This puts Joe’s in direct competition with the local pharmacy and grocery stores that also carry these mainstream products.
-[Company Name], on the other hand, offers numerous options for exclusive products that are not yet available in [Town’s Name].
+[Salon Name], on the other hand, offers numerous options for exclusive products that are not yet available in [Town’s Name].

 LUX CUTS

-LUX CUTS has been in business for 5 years and offers an extremely high-end hair service, with introductory prices of $120 per hair cut.
+LUX CUTS has been in business for 5 years and offers an extremely high-end hair service, with introductory prices of $120 per haircut.

 • Hairstyle suggestions & hair care consultation